• Skip to main content

 Ingredients for Spicy Edamame

-• Edamame - I've used pre-cooked frozen edamame that has been defrosted for this recipe.
-You can use fresh edamame, but you will need to boil them first.
+• Edamame - I've used precooked frozen edamame that has been defrosted for this recipe.
+You're more likely to find these in An Asian grocery store.
+You can use fresh ones, but you will need to boil or steam them first.

-• Garlic - Two large cloves may sound like a lot, but you want enough garlic in here that every edamame has a few bits of crisp garlic clinging onto the pod.
+• Garlic - Two large cloves may sound like a lot, but you want enough garlic in here that every pod has a few bits of crisp garlic clinging to it.

 • Whole Black Peppercorns - Black pepper (like any spice) starts losing its potency and aroma as soon as its ground, so while the pre-ground stuff will work, it won't taste nearly as good as freshly cracking the peppercorns yourself.
 I usually do this in a mortar with a pestle, but if you don't have one, you can pulse it a few times in a food processor or blender, or you can put it in a zipper bag and pound the bag with something heavy, like a pot, or rolling pin.

-• Crushed Chili Flakes - I used crushed red pepper flakes (the kind you use on pizza), but any pepper flakes you have on hand will work, or you can crush your own dried chilies.
-Alternatively, you can use a chili paste, like doubanjiang, or sambal oelek.
+• Crushed Chili Flakes - I used crushed red pepper flakes (the kind you use on pizza), but any pepper flakes or chili powder you have on hand will work, or just crush your own dried chilies.
+Alternatively, you can use a chili paste, like doubanjiang or sambal oelek.
 Just be aware that these contain salt, so you may need to reduce the salt you add.
+You can easily adjust the heat in this spicy garlic edamame recipe by reducing the amount of chili pepper.

-• Salt - I used flaky sea salt for this, but any form of salt, like soy sauce, fish sauce, or oyster sauce, will work while changing its flavor.
+• Salt - I used flaky sea salt (similar to kosher salt) for this, but any form of salt, like soy sauce, fish sauce, or oyster sauce, will work while changing its flavor.

 How to make Spicy Edamame